Bhanukesh/expenses/PythonApi/README.md

-# Todo API - Python FastAPI Implementation
+# Expense API - Python FastAPI Implementation

-A FastAPI implementation of the Todo API matching the OpenAPI specification from the ASP.NET Core project.
+A FastAPI implementation of the Expense API matching the OpenAPI specification from the ASP.NET Core project.

 ## Features

-- RESTful API for Todo CRUD operations
+- RESTful API for Expense CRUD operations
 - In-memory database with thread-safe operations
 - CORS enabled for cross-origin requests
 - Comprehensive test coverage (91%)